mchunn-1/Bat_Project/README.md

 # De Novo Assembly and Analysis of Bat Tongue Transcriptomes

-This repository contains information on de novo transcriptome assembly and subsequent approaches taken for analysis.
+This repository contains information on de novo transcriptome assembly using the Oyster River Protocol (ORP) and subsequent approaches taken for analysis.